baogongtc/android_http_demo/README.md

 android_http_demo
 =================

- popular library android http impliment ,implment file download and some other functions
+ popular library " android Async http " demos ,implment some http request and download functions.

 1、 Has implimented FileRangeAsyncHttpClient class to download files which also supports resume broken downloads.